itech-magazine/jan2021/docs/pages/mds/application-programming-interface.md

 Conclusion
 ---------
-Best practices explained above are not exhaustive in nature but these practices provide some understanding about how to designed a well-defined API.
+Best practices explained above are not exhaustive in nature but these practices provide some understanding about how to design a well-defined API.
 The quality and efficiency of an API depends upon the developers and if they follow the guiding principles, a well-designed API can be developed.